-Dial 2-1-1 for free, 24-hour information on community, health and social services.
+Dial 2-1-1 for free, 24-hour social, health and disaster services information.
 2-1-1 is a one-stop source of information for people looking for community services and resources, especially for those who need essential services, such as food, shelter, counseling, employment assistance, and more.
 Callers receive personalized information from a live resource specialist.
-2-1-1 is confidential and available in more than 150 languages.
+2-1-1 is confidential and available in more than 200 languages and dialects.

 Like 9-1-1 for emergency services, 2-1-1 has been set aside nationally by the Federal Communications Commission for the public to more easily access community information.
 2-1-1 is also a central resource for community information during and in recovery from disasters.